Additivemenu/spoonlee1/Udemy/NestJs/nest-official-doc/4-security/README.md

-## Basic RBAC
+## :bangbang: ​Basic RBAC

 similar to custom decorator we used to mark a route handler as public to skip authentication check, we still use setMetadata for a route handler to declare certain roles to that route handler, and then use guards to acheive RBAC

-example implementation is
+:gem: ​example implementation is provided in the same directory

 AuthGuard (same as what we have in authentication)